Hawai‘i Food & Wine Festival announces new lineup

 Chefs are required to create a dish using local ingredients sourced from Hawai‘i’s farmers, ranchers and fishermen to directly supports local agriculture.

-This three-week event is a part of an effort to help food security in the Islands.
+This three-week event is part of an effort to help food security in the Islands.

 “We’re excited to continue this work in conjunction with the support we provide to local ʻāina-based and community organizations committed to culinary and agricultural education, sustainability and cultural programs,” said Denise Yamaguchi, HFWF Chief Executive Officer.

-Click here to see a video of Hawai‘i Food and Wine Festival 2022 mission statement.
+Click here to see a video of Hawai‘i Food & Wine Festival 2022 mission statement.

 Kāʻanapali, Maui